Vikaspogu/blog/content/blog/tekton-multiarch-buildx.md

 socialShare=true
 +++

-There are three different strategies to build multi-platform images that are supported by Buildx and Dockerfiles:
+There are three different strategies to build multi-platform images that Buildx and Dockerfiles support:

 - Using the QEMU emulation support in the kernel
 - Building on multiple native nodes using the same builder instance
 - Using a stage in Dockerfile to cross-compile to different architectures

-I’ll focus on the first option, cross building with emulation.
+I'll focus on the first option, cross-building with emulation using buildx.

 ```bash
 docker buildx build --platform linux/amd64,linux/arm64 .